IvoSt98/fitness1/README.md

 By forking the GitHub Repository we make a copy of the original repository on our GitHub account to view and/or make changes without affecting the original repository by using the following steps...

 1. Log in to GitHub and locate the GitHub Repository
-2. At the top of the [Repository](https://github.com/IvoSt98/fitness1)  between Watch and Star btuons on the menu, is locate the "Fork" Button.
+2. At the top of the [Repository](https://github.com/IvoSt98/fitness1) between the Watch and Star buttons on the menu, is the "Fork" Button.
 3. You should now have a copy of the original repository in your GitHub account.

 ### Making a Local Clone